Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Wagner, Dylan D. and Heatherton, Todd F., "Self-Regulatory Depletion Increases Emotional Reactivity in the Amygdala" (2013).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Dartmouth Scholarship.
 3797.